Tagged: New Orleans

 Background

 Ah, Roger Moore’s divisive first outing as James Bond.
 After getting heat for basing Lazenby almost entirely on Connery’s characterization, the producers (and Moore himself) decided to go a new direction with the Bond character in Live and Let Die.
-Moore’s “Bond for the ’70s” replaced cigarettes, martinis, and the sleek Walther PPK with cigars, Bourbon, and a Dirty Harry-style .44 Magnum.
+Moore’s “Bond for the ’70s” replaced cigarettes, martinis, and the sleek Walther PPK with cigars, bourbon, and a Dirty Harry-style .44 Magnum.
 (OK, so he still carried the PPK at the beginning, but you know what I mean.)
 Continue reading